Strong and effective leadership during a crisis is key

-Within the framework of these broad imperatives, effective leaders can take specific tactical steps to elevate these qualities during the current crisis, blunting its impact and helping their organisations emerge stronger.
-With the right approach, this crisis can become an opportunity to move forward and create even more value and positive societal impact, rather than just bounce back to the status quo.
+Within these broad imperatives, effective leaders can take specific tactical steps to elevate these qualities during the current crisis, blunting its impact and helping their organisations emerge stronger.
+This crisis can become an opportunity to move forward and create even more value and positive societal impact, rather than just bounce back to the status quo with the right approach.

 - The mass quarantining across the globe cut off consumption, stopped travel, hospitality, restaurant, and retail sectors.
 In China, for example, the mass shutdowns of factories evaporated the supply of products such as apparel, auto parts and electronic components and apparel.

-Emotional intelligence is critical in a time of crisis – a good and effective leader recognises the impact uncertainty has on the people that drive the business.
-Resilient leaders express empathy for the human side of the upheaval— such as acknowledging their employees’ priorities shift towards their family health and safety.
+Emotional intelligence is critical in a crisis – a good and effective leader recognises the impact uncertainty has on the people who drive the business.
+Resilient leaders express empathy for the upheaval’s human side, acknowledging their employees’ priorities shift towards their family health and safety.
 A resilient leader prioritises workers and protects their economic well-being.
 Effective leaders also encourage their people to adopt a calm and systematic approach to whatever happens next –

 At the onset of the COVID-19 outbreak, Deloitte conducted a human capital policies and practices survey in China.
 And the survey revealed the following steps companies and not-for-profit organisations were considering in response:

-- More than half of government and public service entities were focusing on addressing employees’ psychological stress.
+- More than half of government and public service entities focused on addressing employees’ psychological stress.

-- Companies in industries facing the most significant constraints on providing flexible and remote working options—such as energy, resources, and industrials—were focusing on providing physical protection (i.e. cleaner and safer work environments and PPE.
+- Companies in industries facing the most significant constraints on providing flexible and remote working options—such as energy, resources, and industrials—focused on providing physical protection (i.e. cleaner and safer work environments and PPE.

 Cater to your audience

-Are you adapting your communications and your customer experience to fulfil their new needs?
-Show empathy towards your customers too —they are struggling through the crisis, and simple things can differentiate you from other businesses.
-Leading organisations are reorienting their customer-experience such us:
+Are you adapting your communications and customer experience to fulfil their new needs?
+Show empathy towards your customers, too —they are struggling through the crisis, and simple things can differentiate you from other businesses.
+Leading organisations are reorienting their customer experience such as:

-- Energy companies are not shutting off power for nonpayment, and in some cases, they are even reconnecting customers whose service had been turned off prior to the crisis.
+- Energy companies are not shutting off power for nonpayment, and in some cases, they are even reconnecting customers whose service had been turned off before the crisis.

-Yet for the sake of those same employees and customers—as well as creditors and investors— leaders must stay vigilantly focused on protecting financial performance during and through the crisis – and making hard, fact-based decisions.
-The adage “cash is king” is most real in the midst of an existential event.
+Yet, for the sake of those same employees and customers—as well as creditors and investors— leaders must stay vigilantly focused on protecting financial performance during and through the crisis – and making hard, fact-based decisions.
+The adage “cash is king” is most real amidst an existential event.

 The following critical steps can help you protect your business performance: